formsandlines/formform/README.md

 * `alg`: *(work in progress)* define substitution rules using a pattern language to represent and perform stepwise algebraic deductions

 It is extendable with more specialized modules for different tasks such as visualization or simulation/analysis with cellular automata.

----

-*Please note that my library as well as my apps are still work in progress.
-The library is currently in the process of a complete rewrite in Clojure and you may want to check out the stable-ish previous JavaScript version on the master branch or wait for a stable release if you intent to use it in your projects.
-Although I am very passionate about this, I am not a formally trained developer and cannot yet afford to do this full-time.*

----

 As a helpful tool for researchers and enthusiasts and as a demonstration of the library's capabilities I have also created the [**FORM tricorder**](https://github.com/formsandlines/form-tricorder) (it still uses an old, but stable version of formform).
 It can calculate, represent and visualize FORMs using my own `formula` syntax, which is explained in the app (click on `Show explanations`).
 Further applications (like a cellular automaton) are listed on the [formform website](https://formform.dev).